-$\label{lem:asset-light franchise model and predictable revenue streams. \\$ ongoing capital requirements.
+We believe our asset-light franchise model drives faster system-wide unit growth, compared to a similarly capitalized corporate-owned model.
+As a franchisor, we have multiple highly predictable revenue streams and low ongoing capital requirements.
 Upon the granting of access to a license, we receive a one-time, non-refundable upfront payment from franchisees for the right to open a studio in a specific territory.
 This is followed by a series of contractual payments once a studio is open, many of which are recurring, including royalty fees, technology fees, merchandise sales, marketing fees and instructor and management training revenues.
 Approximately 67% of our revenue in 2019 and 73% of our revenue in 2020 was considered recurring, and we believe this percentage will increase as franchise royalty fees are expected to account for a greater percentage of our revenue over time.